w-guo/Sparse-TDA/README.md

 ### Compiling DIPHA

-The persistence diagrams (PDs) are computed using DIPHA which requires MPI sup Prerequisites:
+The persistence diagrams (PDs) are computed using DIPHA which requires MPI support.
+You can install, e.g., OpenMPI.
+On MacOS, this can be simply done via

 ```bash
 brew install open-mpi